 We can easily fall into the trap of anxiety once we become aware of a problem.
 Many challenges are so interconnected that their complexity thwarts genuine attempts at trying to improve the situation.
 Or we just have so much going on that we do not have the headspace to pursue yet another undertaking.
 We quickly fall from enlightened to disheartened.
-Such a state can lead us into skepticism, cynicism, apathy, or helplessness.
+Such a state can lead us into helplessness, skepticism, cynicism, or apathy.

 How can we stop from feeling overwhelmed so we can still make a difference?